 Spinning wedding bands are becoming an increasingly popular option for male wedding and engagement bands.
 This style consists of a traditional wedding band that has a second, free moving, band inlaid into it.
 This second inlaid band spins within the original wedding band.

 Spinning engagement or wedding rings are popular for various reasons, but primarily due to the variety of ways they can be personalized – some may consist of different metals, others might consist of similar metals but one with intricate designs and the other without, and even others might consist of plain bands and eternity bands.
 If this unique wedding band has one downfall it is the difficulty of repairing it once it becomes damaged and stops spinning.
 Despite that, Spinning bands are one of our favorite alternatives for male wedding or engagement rings!

-A twisted wedding band style comes in a wide variety of looks!
+A twisted wedding band style comes in a wide variety of looks, great for a set of unique wedding bands for him and her!
 Generally speaking, twist wedding bands are composed of two interwoven styles or colors of metal or gemstones to create one cohesive piece.
 The combination possibilities are endless allowing for twisting a metal with a metal, a metal with an eternity band, an eternity band with an eternity band, and so on.